 - Glenohumeral Joint: this is the shoulder joint and, like most of the other joints we've discussed in this course, it is a synovial joint with surrounding fibrocartilage.

 There are two sets of muscles surrounding the shoulder joint.
-The first set attaches the scapula to the trunk, humerus, and vertebral column, and includes the trapezius, deltoid, levator scapulae, rhomboid major and minor.
-The second set is composed of posterior scapular muscles, including supraspinatus, infraspinatus, teres major and minor, and the long head of triceps brachi.
+The first set attaches the scapula to the trunk, humerus, and vertebral column, and includes the trapezius, deltoid, levator scapulae, rhomboid major, and rhomboid minor.
+The second set is composed of posterior scapular muscles, including supraspinatus, infraspinatus, teres major, teres minor, and the long head of triceps brachii.

 - Trapezius: runs from the cranium, nuchal ligament, and C7-T12 to insert onto the scapular spine, acromion process, and lateral 1/3 of the clavicle.
 Receives motor innervation from the accessory nerve (CN XI).
 Elevates the scapula and rotates it during AB-duction of arm above horizontal; also retracts and depresses the scapula.